aaronpkelly/aaronpkelly.github.io/_posts/IDEs.md

 # https://repl.it/

 When I need a quick and dirty environment to crank out some code, work on a small algorithm or program, or try out a new programming language, I use this.
 It's fantastic.

-The one drawback I've found is when embedding a code snippet into a webpage, the output text is completely invisilble.
-Not good
+I also use this service to embed code snippets on my blog, and it works really well.

 # Cloud9 (AWS)
 To be totally honest, I don't use the full functionality of this online IDE.
 I mainly spin up an instance when I need a shell in the cloud, and the fact that it has Docker pre-installed is very useful also - as I use that a lot.

 I mainly use the service for quick programming projects, usually ones that integrate with AWS services.

 # Gitpod.io

 Based on Eclipse Theia.

 A short while ago I was on the hunt for a way to edit the code that was checked-in to my github repositories easily.
 Gitlab offer an online IDE, but Github don't.
 That's when I found Gitpod.
 I'm using it right now to create this post.

 Really great service to use if you need a quick, disposable IDE to edit your project code.

 # Eclipse Che